dogweather/forkful/content/en/bash/testing-and-debugging/using-a-debugger.md

   \ for\u2026"
 lastmod: '2024-03-13T22:45:00.248880-06:00'
 model: gpt-4-1106-preview
-summary: "Bash doesn't come with a built-in debugger like some other languages, but\
-  \ you can use built-in commands like `set -x` to trace what's happening.
-Or, for\u2026"
+summary: Bash doesn't come with a built-in debugger like some other languages, but you can use built-in commands like `set -x` to trace what's happening.
 title: Using a debugger
 weight: 35
 ---